sa-mw-dach/dev_demos/demos/05_continue_extension/README.md

     This concludes the steps to incorporate a local LLM into Continue and OpenShift Dev Spaces and yields the personal AI assistant for application development in a private on-prem air-gapped environment that can be used as described on [this page](https://continue.dev/docs/how-to-use-continue).

+## Alternative: Use local LLM directly within OpenShift Dev Spaces leveraging GPUs
+Text for using the devfile.yaml...

 ## Include own documentation in LLM

 1) ...